History of Pentecostalism in India: Sharon Fellowship

 Sister Aleyamma Thomas of the Sharon Fellowship was instrumental in starting the first Women's Training Centre in India at Thiruvalla, Kerala, which is now known as Sharon Women's Bible College.

-The Sharon Fellowship has more than 2050 local churches in India and another 34 churches internationally, in addition to several associated Bible Schools and Seminaries.
+The Sharon Fellowship has more than 2,050 local churches in India and another 34 churches internationally; this is in addition to several associated Bible Schools and seminars.
+P J Thomas's son name John Thomas is the international president and Abraham Joseph is the national president of the Sharon fellowship church.

 Assemblies of God in India

 The Assemblies of God in India, representing many of the Pentecostal churches in India, now has 8,000 member churches.
 Its governing body is the General Council of the Assemblies of God.
 It is a member of the World Assemblies of God Fellowship and having Southern Asia Bible College in Bangalore.
 The state of Kerala has now been divided into two in order to better handle the growth.
 8 Southern revenue districts (Thiruvananthapuram to Thrissur) are grouped together called 'Malayalam District Council'.
 Late.
 Rev.Dr.
 P. S Philip served as the superintendent of AG Malayalam District Council.
-Awaiting a new superintendent to fill this position currently. and the rest of the revenue districts (Palakkad to Kasaragod) formed 'Malabar District Council and Rev. V T Abraham serve as the superintendent of AG Malabar District Council.
+Rev. T.J.
+Samuel currently serves as the Superintendent of the Assemblies of God Malayalam District Council (AGMDC)and the rest of the revenue districts (Palakkad to Kasaragod) formed 'Malabar District Council and Rev. V T Abraham serve as the superintendent of AG Malabar District Council.
 Both these District councils are coming under the "South India Assemblies of God".
 The church has also established a number of Bible Schools throughout India.
 Pastor Sam U serves as the youth department (Christ's Ambassadors-CA) President of Malayalam District Council of Kerala.

 The Bethel Assembly of God Church headed by Rev. Dr. M.A Varughese, The Full Gospel Assembly of God Church led by Rev. Dr. Paul Thangaiah are Other Assemblies of God Megachurches that are very influential in the country.